Neurogenic claudication overview

-Neurogenic claudication is one of the most typical side effects of spinal stenosis, a condition in which spinal nerves become compressed by narrowed pathways in the spinal column.
-“Neurogenic” indicates that the problem deals with a nerve, and “claudication” is derived from the Latin word for “limp,” because this condition is defined by weakness, cramping, discomfort, and pain in the legs that can make it difficult to walk.
+Neurogenic claudication is one of the most common side effects of spinal stenosis, a condition in which spinal nerves become compressed by narrowed pathways in the spinal column.
+“Neurogenic” indicates that the problem deals with a nerve, and “claudication” is derived from the Latin word for “limp.”
+This word is used because this condition is defined by weakness, cramping, discomfort and pain in the legs that can make it difficult to walk.

-The symptoms of neurogenic claudication are most often felt in the calves, but can present in the hips, buttocks, thighs, or feet.
-The symptoms can include:
+The symptoms of neurogenic claudication are most often felt in the calves, but can also occur in the hips, buttocks, thighs or feet.
+Specific symptoms can include:

 Treatment options for neurogenic claudication

 Very often, conservative treatments are effective in managing the symptoms of spinal stenosis, including neurogenic claudication.
 Commonly recommended options include physical therapy, hot/cold therapy, pain medication, exercise and epidural steroid injections.
 The purpose of conservative treatments is generally to help manage pain, improve range of motion and make any necessary lifestyle changes to improve overall spine health.

 However, if these symptoms continue despite months of conservative therapy, spine surgery may be your next step for treatment.
 At Laser Spine Institute, our minimally invasive spine surgery allows patients to experience a safer and effective alternative to traditional open back surgery, while benefiting from shorter recovery times and lower risks of infection and complications.^

 Contact Laser Spine Institute today to learn more about treatment options for neurogenic claudication.
 We can provide a free MRI review* to help you find out if you are a potential candidate for one of our procedures.